AdityaMohanGupta/Bharatfd/README.md

 {
   "question": "What is BharatFD?",
-  "answer": "BharatFD is a platform to manage FAQs in multiple languages."
+  "answer": "BharatFD is a platform that assists users in finding and comparing fixed deposit (FD) schemes from various banks across India."
 }
 ```